Snow in a dream falling gently over a quiet winter landscape with a bare tree

 Cold penetrates.
 You cannot warm up.
 Snow surrounds you — and something inside goes numb.
 Or you realize you are lost in a snowstorm, that it is growing dark and cold.
 Fear of freezing.

-Freezing in a snow dream is one of the most direct images of emotional numbness.
+Freezing in a snow dream speaks of emotional numbness directly, without metaphors.
 Something inside has gone still: a feeling that cannot come out.
 A relationship that has grown cold.
 A period of life when you feel emotionally frozen — no grief, no joy, no warmth.
 Simply — cold.
+When the dream takes this further, it sometimes shows your own body freezing — becoming ice — the same numbness reaching past skin into substance.

 Where should warmth come from in this dream?
 If from fire — from an inner source.
 If from a person — a sign of the need for closeness and acceptance.
 If the body itself cannot warm up — a signal of deep exhaustion that requires attention.